-STANDARD 6.8 The Guardian shall secure any health care directives executed by the ward.
-In the absence of such directives, the Guardian shall investigate the ward's desires as to health care and endof-life decisions.
+The Guardian shall secure any health care directives executed by the ward.
+In the absence of such directives, investigate the ward's desires as to health care and end of life decisions.

-AUTHORITY: D.C.
-CODE § 21-2044(a) AND § 21-2047(c)(3) APPLICABLE ETHICAL RULES: D.C.
-RULES OF PROFESSIONAL CONDUCT 1.2 AND 1.14
+D.C.
+CODE § 21-2044(A) AND § 21-2047(C)(3)

-- Consult with the ward, the ward's family, friends, clergy and others who are or who have been significant in the life of the ward to assist in determining what the ward's preferences are as to health care and end-of-life decisions. - Assess whether a Do Not Resuscitate Order should be entered.
-When appropriate, promptly seek Court authorization for DNR and other end-stage orders. - Consider requesting a Bio-Ethics Review or consultation prior to making endof-life decisions or seeking Court authorization for decisions involving critical medical procedures or end-of-life decisions.
+- Consult with the ward, the ward's family, friends, clergy, and others who are or who have been significant in the life of the ward to assist in determining what the ward's preferences are as to health care and end of life decisions. - Assess whether consent for "do not resuscitate" should be implemented.
+When necessary, promptly seek court authorization for DNR and other end-stage orders. - Consider requesting a bioethics review or consultation prior to making end of life decisions or seeking court authorization for medical decisions involving critical medical procedures or end of life decisions.

-STANDARD 6.9 The Guardian shall communicate with the Conservator regularly based upon the circumstances of the ward.
-If the Court does not appoint a Conservator, the Guardian shall endeavor to obtain the resources necessary to meet the ward's needs.
+The Guardian shall communicate with the conservator regularly based upon the circumstances of the ward.
+If the Court does not appoint a conservator, the Guardian shall endeavor to obtain the resources to meet the ward's needs.

 AUTHORITY: D.C.
-CODE §§ 21-2047(a)(2), (3) AND (4); §§ 21- 2047(b)(1), (3), AND (5); D.C.
-CODE § 21-2065(b), AND SCR-P D 329 APPLICABLE ETHICAL RULES: D.C.
+CODE §§ 21-2047(A)(2), (3) AND (4); §§ 21- 2047(B)(1), (3), AND (5); D.C.
+CODE § 21- 2065(B), AND SCR-PD 329 APPLICABLE ETHICAL RULES: D.C.
 RULES OF PROFESSIONAL CONDUCT 1.3 AND 1.14

-STANDARD 6.10 The Guardian shall establish a system to enable efficient access to information related to the health, safety and well being of the ward.
+The Guardian shall establish a system to enable efficient access to information related to the health, safety and well being of the ward.